-The records of Caddo Parish begin in the year 1839.
+The Property Records of Caddo Parish begin in the year 1839.

 The Mortgage and Conveyance Index Books are kept in the Record Room of the Caddo Parish Clerk's Office.
 These Index Books are used by attorneys, title examiners, and the general public when researching land.
 The records are indexed by name and in order of time filed.
 The Index Books show the book and page number of the Mortgage or Conveyance Book that holds a copy of the original instrument.
 All copies have a date, time, and instrument number stamped on them.
 This instrument number is what is used when requesting a copy of the original instrument.
 Some of the different types of instruments filed in the Clerk's Office are Deeds, Mortgages, Right of Ways, Power of Attorneys, Judgments, and Tax Liens.

 Cancellations, "Not Him" letters, and partial releases are completed in the Record Room and are signified on the instrument by a red stamp or a written notation.

 Deputy Clerks in the Record Room also run Mortgage Certificates for a cost of $20.00 for the first name and $10.00 for each extra name or spouse.
 A mortgage certificate is not a title examination.
 It is only a search of the mortgage records from date of purchase by the name provided as it effects the legal description provided.
 A Mortgage Certificate will show all outstanding mortgages or liens as it applies to the above and any outstanding judgment of tax liens for the last ten years.
 A Mortgage Certificate usually takes two days to complete.